callmevojtko/Recommended-Bets-By-Email-MLB/README.md

 # MLB Betting Recommendation Emailer

 This machine learning model utilizes a Random Forest Regressor to generate recommended spread bets for Major League Baseball (MLB) games.
-The model fetches game data from the reliable The Odds API, which aggregates data from reputable sportsbooks such as Fanduel, DraftKings, and Barstool.
+The model fetches game data from The Odds API, which aggregates data from reputable sportsbooks such as Fanduel, DraftKings, and Barstool.

 The model considers several key performance metrics that reflect a team's past performance in the current 2023 season such as:
 > R: Runs,